2stable/faq.passwords.2stable.com/legal/privacy.md

 <br>

 ### Personal Data
-We do not collect or have access to your personal data that you save in Passkeys App.
+We do not collect or have access to your personal data that you save in Password Manager.
 Everything you do is stored in your iCloud account in encrypted form and is synchronized across your devices using the same iCloud account.
 When you use our software, we may collect some usage analytics, subscription validation data, and crash logs.
 The sole purpose of this data is to help us make informed decisions about where to focus our efforts and improve our software.
 You may provide some data directly when you contact us for support, limited to your email address only.

 <br>